mandhri/RNA-Seq/README.md

 ---

-**Note**: This pipeline is designed for educational purposes.
-For production-scale RNA-Seq analyses, additional considerations regarding statistical analysis, batch effects, and experimental design should be incorporated.
+**Note**: For production-scale RNA-Seq analyses, additional considerations regarding statistical analysis, batch effects, and experimental design should be incorporated.